allenai/python-package-template/CONTRIBUTING.md

     <details><summary>Expand details 👇</summary><br/>

-    Commiting directly to the main branch of your fork is not recommended.
-It will be easier to keep your fork clean if you work on a seperate branch for each contribution you intend to make.
+    Committing directly to the main branch of your fork is not recommended.
+It will be easier to keep your fork clean if you work on a separate branch for each contribution you intend to make.

     You can create a new branch with